castorini/chatty-goose/docs/t5_finetuning.md

 # prepare a tsv file for finetuning T5
 paste data/seq2seq/train-src.txt data/seq2seq/train-tgt.tsv > history_query_pair.tsv
 ```

 And we have the trainig data for T5 `history_query_pair.train.tsv`

-Replicating T5 fintuning for CQR
+## Replicating T5 fine-tuning for CQR
----

 To begin, follow [T5 repo](https://github.com/google-research/text-to-text-transfer-transformer) to install packages.
 The following guide will show you how to train/predict the reformulated queries with the T5 model and the data from CANARD.
 Here we show how to use [Text-To-Text Transfer Transformer (T5)](https://github.com/google-research/text-to-text-transfer-transformer) model from its original github repo to finetune T5 as a CQR module.
 The following command will train a T5-base model for 4k iterations to predict queries from passages.
 We assume you put the tsv training file in `gs://your_bucket/data/history_query_pairs.train.tsv` (download from above).
 Also, change `your_tpu_name`, `your_tpu_zone`, `your_project_id`, and `your_bucket` accordingly.